1. What are the front runners?

 • Pros: Zero emissions, extremely power dense and is already used by some ships

-• Cons: Fail-safe mechanisms are now built into reactor designs, according to ship classification society Lloyd’s Register, but would you want to spend months working on a nuclear-powered ship?
+• Cons: Fail-safe mechanisms are now built into reactor designs, according to ship classification society Lloyd’s Register.
+However, concerns about safety and security make them unappealing to governments.

 2. Why has shipping got to make this switch?

 The Intergovernmental Panel on Climate Change has said that human-caused greenhouse gas emissions would need to be net zero by around 2050 if global warming is to be limited to 1.5 degrees Celsius.
 Meanwhile, the overwhelming majority of ships burn oil-derived fuels.
 The International Maritime Organization, shipping’s regulator, has targeted a 50% reduction in emissions from 2008 levels by 2050.
-Since trade is forecast to grow, the target requires as much as an 85% reduction in emissions, per vessel, by 2050.
+Since trade is forecast to grow, the target requires as much as an 85% reduction in CO2 intenstity, per vessel, by 2050.
 Some gains can be made by design and operational modifications, but ultimately vessels must start using cleaner fuels.
 Zero-emission ships will need to begin hitting the water by 2030, according to the Getting to Zero Coalition, an industry group including more than 120 companies.
 Other IMO targets include cutting CO2 pollution per transport work (a measure of distance covered multiplied by cargo) by 40% by 2030.
 By 2100, it wants the industry to be carbon neutral.
+The UN agency recently approved new rules aimed at cutting emissions, but many see them as too weak and inconsistent with the Paris Agreement.

 3. What’s happening on the ground?